NelsonToroDev/TechChallenge-TypeScriptReactQuery/README.md

 - ✅ Handle any potential errors that may occur.
 - ✅ Implement a feature that allows the user to filter the data by country.
 - ✅ Avoid sorting users again the data when the user is changing filter by country.
-- [] Sort by clicking on the column header.
+- ✅ Sort by clicking on the column header.
+- ✅ Support clear filter